-(If you are an international student interested in applying to ONCAMPUS Boston, Wheelock's college prep partnership with Cambridge Education Group, please visit the ONCAMPUS Boston website.)
+If you are interested in applying to ONCAMPUS Boston, Wheelock's college prep partnership with Cambridge Education Group, please visit the ONCAMPUS Boston website.

-- Provide an Official High School Transcript.
-If your transcripts are not in English, they must be translated into English by a recognized agency, such as World Education Services (www.wes.org) or Education Credentials Evaluators (www.ece.org).
+- Official high school transcripts.
+If your transcripts are not in English, they must be translated into English by a recognized agency such as World Education Services or Education Credentials Evaluators.
 Applicants must provide a course-by-course evaluation of their transcripts.

-- If English is your native language, provide Official SAT Scores.
+- Official SAT Scores (only if English is your native language; SAT code=3964)

 - Provide financial certification.
 International Applicants must complete the Financial Verification Form to show evidence of their ability to pay educational and living expenses while studying in the US.
-The information provided must demonstrate ability to pay the annual cost of approximately $44,705 and be certified by a bank seal.
-All documents must also be written in English and documented in U.S. Dollars.
+The documentation must demonstrate ability to pay the annual cost of approximately $47,360 and be certified by a bank seal.
+All documents must be in English and documented in U.S. Dollars.
 The U.S. Consulate will require the same documentation; we suggest you obtain two (2) original letters, one for your records and one for us.
 We will not accept photocopies or faxes of financial documentation.

 Once your application is complete, admissions will notify you in writing of the decision.
 If you are accepted for admission, you should plan to submit your enrollment deposit as soon as possible.
 After receipt of your enrollment deposit, your file will be forwarded to the Office of Student Success who will issue you a Certificate of Eligibility for Nonimmigrant (F-1) Student Status (SEVIS Form I-20) for a program of study at Wheelock College.

 International students may qualify for partial merit scholarships, but Wheelock does not grant full scholarships.
 Need-based financial aid is not available to international students.
 More information is available here.